-Earlier this year, the Metroid Database celebrated its 15th anniversary online.
+We celebrate the Metroid Database and its 15th anniversary online with an interview, featuring members of the team.
 Not only is the website one of the longest running and most complete Metroid websites, it is probably one of the oldest websites on the internet.
-There isn’t a lot of fan websites that are, and probably never will have such a long history like the Metroid Database.
-We have put together an interview (what is probably the largest interview we have ever done!) with staff new and old to get their feelings on the website and its long history.
-We are also very privileged that the original owner who made the website 15 years ago, TJ Rappel has joined us toive us his thoughts and feelings of the website since he created it.
-We also have Naner, who has been a major contributor to the Metroid Database forums.
+There aren’t a lot of fan websites with a storied history like Metroid Database.
+We have put together an interview (probably the largest interview we have ever done!) with staff new and old to get their feelings on the website’s history.

 CapCom: I’m CapCom, and I am the site director.
 My job is to monitor what content gets put on the site, oversee new additions, and track down new material to add.
 I currently translate a lot of Japanese texts.
 I started coming to the site in 1999 after playing the first three Metroids.
 I was a very active member of the community, and in 2002, TJ needed some people to help maintain the site, so I was hired on to help run the place.
 I started work on the MDb managing submissions to the fanart, fanfic, and fanapps sections of the site.
 I later expanded into music.
 In 2006, TJ stopped work on the site to pursue other ventures, and he left me in charge.